-Pursuant to our Amended and Restated Bylaws ("Restated Bylaws"), stockholders who wish to submit proposals to be considered or to nominate persons for election to the Board of Directors at the 2024 Annual Meeting must be a stockholder of record, both when they give us notice and at the 2024 Annual Meeting, must be entitled to vote at the 2024 Annual Meeting, and must comply with the notice provisions in our Restated Bylaws.
-A stockholder's notice must be delivered to our Secretary at c/o NexGel, Inc., 2150 Cabot Blvd West, Suite B, Langhorne, Pennsylvania 19047 not less than 45 nor more than 75 days before the anniversary date of the immediately preceding Annual Meeting.
-For our 2024 Annual Meeting, the notice must be delivered between March 23, 2024 and April 24, 2024.
-However, if our 2024 Annual Meeting is not within 30 days prior to or 60 days after August 30, 2024, the notice must be delivered no later than the close of business on the 10th day following the earlier of the day on which the first public announcement of the date of the 2024 Annual Meeting or 120 days prior to such meeting but not later than 90 days prior to such meeting.
-The public announcement of an adjournment or postponement of the 2024 Annual Meeting will not trigger a new time period (or extend any time period) for the giving of a stockholder notice as described in this proxy statement.
+Pursuant to our Amended and Restated Bylaws ("Restated Bylaws"), stockholders who wish to submit proposals to be considered or to nominate persons for election to the Board of Directors at the 2026 Annual Meeting must be a stockholder of record, both when they give us notice and at the 2026 Annual Meeting, must be entitled to vote at the 2026 Annual Meeting, and must comply with the notice provisions in our Restated Bylaws.
+A stockholder's notice must be delivered to our Secretary at c/o NexGel, Inc., 2150 Cabot Blvd West, Suite B, Langhorne, Pennsylvania 19047 not less than 45 nor more than 75 days before the one-year anniversary of the date on which we first mailed its proxy materials or a notice of availability of proxy materials (whichever is earlier) for the preceding year's annual meeting.
+For our 2026 Annual Meeting, the notice must be delivered between February 14, 2026 and March 16, 2026.
+However, if our 2026 Annual Meeting is not within 30 days prior to or 60 days after June 17, 2026, the notice must be delivered no later than the close of business on the 10th day following the earlier of the day on which the first public announcement of the date of the 2026 Annual Meeting or 120 days prior to such meeting but not later than 90 days prior to such meeting.
+The public announcement of an adjournment or postponement of the 2026 Annual Meeting will not trigger a new time period (or extend any time period) for the giving of a stockholder notice as described in this proxy statement.
 The stockholder's notice must be updated and supplemented as set forth in our Restated Bylaws.

-A copy of our 2022 Annual Report on Form 10-K, as amended, is available without charge (except for exhibits, which are available upon payment of a reasonable fee) upon written request to NexGel, Inc., Attention: Secretary, 2150 Cabot Blvd West, Suite B, Langhorne, Pennsylvania 19047.
+A copy of our 2024 Annual Report on Form 10-K, as amended, is available without charge (except for exhibits, which are available upon payment of a reasonable fee) upon written request to NexGel, Inc., Attention: Secretary, 2150 Cabot Blvd West, Suite B, Langhorne, Pennsylvania 19047.